wp-plugins/shorten-url/readme.txt

 Plugin URI: http://wordpress.org/plugins/shorten-url/
 Tags: shorttag, shortag, bitly, url, short
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8.1
 Stable tag: trunk

-Your pages/posts may have a short url hosted by your own domain.
+Your article (including custom type) may have a short url hosted by your own domain.

 == Description ==

-Your pages/posts may have a short url hosted by your own domain.
+Your article (including custom type) may have a short url hosted by your own domain.

 Replace the internal function of wordpress get_short_link() by a bit.ly like url.